 Were you waitlisted at any school?

-Yes, after my interview at Midwestern University, I was placed on their alternate list; I was called and offered a seat around mid-late May.
+Yes, after my interview at Midwestern University, I was placed on their alternate list; The Midwestern vet school called and offered me a seat around mid-late May.

 How many schools invited you for an interview?